Updated July 28, 2023

 - When you can install dozens of servers on the same computer, the cost of additional servers is almost nonexistent.

 - Not every Application or server will work in a virtualization environment.

 - You will need to invest in training existing network administrators who do not have the capabilities to manage a virtual network.

-- In a virtualized system, when something is wrong, complex troubleshooting is needed.
+- In a virtualized system, when something goes wrong, it requires complex troubleshooting.

-- The difficulty is that the extra resources needed are almost impossible to estimate in advance.
+- The difficulty lies in the nearly impossible estimation of the extra resources needed in advance.

-In this article, we covered what is virtualization and how it works.
-Also, there is a descriptive guide on types of virtualization and their advantages and disadvantages.
-Initially, any type of virtualization can be complex and confusing but it gets easier, time and cost saving and effective for any business with the time and practice.
+In this article, we covered the meaning and how it works.
+Also, there is a descriptive guide on types and their advantages and disadvantages.
+Initially, businesses may find any type of virtualization complex and confusing, but with time and practice, it becomes easier, saves time and costs, and proves effective for any business.

-This has been a guide to What is Virtualization.
-Here we discussed the Definition, benefits, advantages, disadvantages, and types of virtualization.
+This has been a guide to What is Virtualization?
+Here we discuss the basic concept, benefits, advantages, disadvantages, and types of virtualization.
 You can also go through our other suggested articles to learn more –